 - Students will be allowed to enter the restroom per the number of stalls available.
 Staff will monitor congregate areas such as restrooms and hallways to encourage physical distancing as much as possible.
 Restrooms will be cleaned and disinfected frequently throughout the day.

 - Water fountains are functional.
 However, students are encouraged to use refillable water bottles and use the schools’ bottle-filling stations, where they are available.
 The district’s Custodial Services will clean water fountains frequently throughout the day.
-In some cases, schools have opted to close some water fountains that are in extremely close proximity to one another and instead provide water bottles to students.
+In some cases, schools have opted to close some water fountains that are in extreme close proximity to one another and instead provide water bottles to students.

 - Students’ ability to participate in unstructured play is an important component for children to develop physical, mental and social skills.
-Recess schedules will be staggered and the number of children on the playground will be limited at any given time to accommodate physical distancing guidelines.
-Hand hygiene practices will be in place before and after recess.
-Additional details about recess procedures will be provided by your child’s school.
+Recess schedules may be staggered and the number of children on the playground will be limited at any given time to accommodate physical distance to the greatest extent possible.